Participants & registrations

 3. I havent formed a team, what can I do?

-Alternatively, you can join our Find Your Teammate group on Telegram in order to find participants to play with.
+Alternatively, you can join our Discord Server in order to find participants to play with.

 4. Can I change who’s in my team before the challenge day?